-For each question you must decide which one of the choices is the best answer.
-Even though some answers may be somewhat correct, one of the choices represents a best answer.
+The questions on the Entry-Level Exam are multiple-choice.
+For each question, you must decide which ONE of the answers is the BEST answer.
 We recommend that you read the entire question and all the response choices before choosing an answer.
+Click on the circle which you think is correct.